Learning from Noisy Labels for Entity-Centric Information Extraction: Experiment

 \subsection{Datasets}

-The experiments are conducted based on TACRED~\cite{Zhang2017PositionawareAA} and CoNLL03~\cite{Sang2003IntroductionTT}.
+The experiments are conducted on TACRED~\cite{Zhang2017PositionawareAA} and CoNLL03~\cite{Sang2003IntroductionTT}.
 TACRED is a crowdsourced dataset for relation extraction.
-A recent study by \citet{Alt2020TACREDRA} found a large portion of examples to be mislabeled, and relabeled the development and test sets.
+A recent study by \citet{Alt2020TACREDRA} found a large portion of examples to be mislabeled and rectified some incorrect labels in the development and test sets.
 CoNLL03 is a human-annotated dataset for NER.
-Another study by \citet{Wang2019CrossWeighTN} found that in 5.38\% of sentences in CoNLL03, at least one token is labeled incorrectly.
-Accordingly, \citeauthor{Wang2019CrossWeighTN} also relabeled the test set.
-Note that neither of these two datasets comes with a relabeled (clean) training set.
+Another study by \citet{Wang2019CrossWeighTN} found that in 5.38\% of sentences in CoNLL03, at least one token is mislabeled.
+Accordingly, \citeauthor{Wang2019CrossWeighTN} also relabeled the test set\footnote{Note that neither of these two datasets comes with a relabeled (clean) training set.
+All models are still trained on the original noisy training set.}.
 We summarize the statistics of both datasets in \Cref{tab:data_statistics}.
 For all compared methods, we report the results on both the original and relabeled evaluation sets.